Event Management MA

 This module explores your place in the event industry and will influence your future progression whether that is as a freelance practitioner, or a relevant employee within the Events sector.
 You will be challenged to develop bespoke business and personal identities by investigating relevant business models, strategies and practices.
 These investigations will contribute to the development of an output plan with a focus on personalisation and a relationship-based approach to dealing with clients in business-to-business and consumer contexts.

-You will present your output plan to a panel for the chance to gain a Confetti Employability Grant to aid your next steps, and you will submit relevant supporting materials to complete your ongoing critical evaluation and review of your own personal development in preparation for launching your future career in the event industry.
+You will present your output plan to a panel for the chance to gain the Employability Grant to aid your next steps, and you will submit relevant supporting materials to complete your ongoing critical evaluation and review of your own personal development in preparation for launching your future career in the event industry.

 The event industry is fast-paced and ever-changing.
 It is essential that you remain ahead of the game to ensure compliance and economic success.
 Legal frameworks form the backbone to all of the policies, procedures and practices in event management.
 You need to study their relevance and application in a variety of event scenarios.